begoon/python-executable/README.md

 This command combines `app/` and `packages/` and creates a zip file.
 It also adds `__main__.py` to the root of the archive.
-This fill imports `main.py` from the `app/` folder, that is why the `main.py` must exists because this is the entry point of the executable.
+This fill imports `main.py` from the `app/` folder, that is why the `main.py` must exist because it is the entry point of the executable.

 This command produces two files eventually.